yash49/Crossplatform-Tic-Tac-Toe/README.md

-# Multiplayer Tic Tac Toe (Made with socket programming and multi-threading of JAVA)
+# Multiplayer Tic Tac Toe

 ## A LAN game developed using Java Socket & Multithreading where users can create custom rooms & play simultaneously.
 ## Player can join from any platform (Windows, Linux or Mac).